jantman/blog/content/2013/05/git-cheat-sheet.md

 Tags: git
 Slug: git-cheat-sheet

-I use [git][] quite a bit these days, both with an internal server at work and with a bunch of my projects and random code that now live on [my github account][].
+I use [git](http://git-scm.com/) quite a bit these days, both with an internal server at work and with a bunch of my projects and random code that now live on [my github account](https://github.com/jantman/).
 The transition from SVN hasn't always been easy.
 Here's a quick cheat sheet of some of the things that I usually forget.

 -   Show diff of the last commit: